What do vegans eat?

 One thing to look out for is concentrated juice.
 Juice missing its pulp may been distilled through non-vegetarian ingredients, so look for a vegetarian/vegan label or, even better, the Vegan Trademark.
 If none is available, it is advised that you contact the manufacturer.

 Wines, beers, and ciders can be tricky.
 Yet wait a minute, isn’t booze just made from grapes and apples and stuff?
 Tell us about it!
 Distilled spirits (such as gin, brandy, whisky and vodka) are usually vegan-friendly, but it becomes somewhat complicated when you look at how some alcoholic drinks are clarified using protein from animals.
 To overcome these issues, try Barnivore: this website is a very good resource for finding out whether your favourite booze is vegan-friendly.
-We've also listed some of our favourite ciders on our blog.

 Look for the Vegan Trademark